Augenblick3/fun/README.md

 # fun
-Just for practice and some fun.
+Just for some practice and some fun.

+Now I have clone the repository in my mac.